 NUA Strategy, Part 1: An Undiscovered Pearl in Your 401(k)

-Net Unrealized Appreciation (NUA) is the difference in the price you had paid (cost basis) for your company stock and its fair market value today.1
+Net unrealized appreciation (NUA) is the difference in the price you paid (cost basis) for your company stock and its fair market value today.1

 Let me explain using an example

-What are the potential tax savings when using an NUA strategy?
+What is the potential tax savings when using an NUA strategy?

-The chart below exemplifies the potential taxes saved using an NUA strategy.
-In this example, we assume the taxpayer is in the 32% marginal tax bracket and 15% capital gains bracket.
-This simple view shows how the taxpayer distributes the 401(k) and sells all the stock on day one, and benefits from a tax savings of $31,260.
-That kind of tax savings is a real gem!
+The chart below illustrates the potential tax savings.
+In this example, we assume a taxpayer is in the 32% marginal tax bracket and 15% capital gains tax bracket.
+By selling their stock and distributing the proceeds from their 401(k), this taxpayer benefits from a tax savings of $31,260.
+A real gem, indeed.

 Graph, Net Unrealized Appreciation taxes